haller-group/SSMLearn/examples/prismaticbeam/README.md

 ](README_images/figure_12.png
 )

-We also plot the measured and predicted tip displacement.
+We plot the model predictions in physical coordinates.
+The reduced model seems to do well on previously unseen data, provided that it is close to the manifold.

 ```matlab:Code
 customFigure('subPlot',[3 2]); ipos = 0;